madoomino/not-an-express-clone/README.md

 ## Tasks

-- Creating a very mimimal library, which matches only one route.
+- Creating a very minimal library, which matches only one route.
   - creating a function that returns nodejs application.
-  - creating an app object which is the application base.
+  - creating an app object (the application base).
-  - creating a router object which deals with routing.
+  - creating a router object (deals with routing).
+  - creating route function (takes a path and chains different http methods on it).